 TECHINICAL APPRENTICESHIP CONSORTIUM (TAC)

-It now offers six apprenticeships from level 3 (technician) to level 6 (degree) across building services design, civil engineering, rail design, transport planning and environmental practitioner.
+It now offers eight apprenticeships from level 3 (technician) to level 6 (degree) across building services design, civil engineering, rail design, transport planning and environmental practitioner.

 Apprentices are, and remain, at the centre of everything that the consortium delivers.
 The Consortium: